marcov/tech-notes/docs/Linux/Processes.md

 - PID: the process ID.
 - PPID: the parent Process ID that created the process (PPID of PID1 is 0).
 - PGID: the process' Group ID.

   * Process Group = a collection of related processes.
-  * Process Group Leader = the process that created the group (its own PID becomes the PGID).
+  * Process Group Leader = the first member of a process group (its PID is the PGID).
   * A PID may join another Process Group
+  * The process group leader need not be the last member of a process group.
+  * The shell starts each executable in a new process group.
+When the executable runs, its PID == PGID.
+  * When running a pipeline of executables,the shell create a new process group and places all executables in the pipeline in that group.
+The leader is the first member of the pipeline.

 - SID: the process' Session ID.

   * Session = collection of related Process Groups.
   * Session Leader = the process that created the session (its own PID becomes the SID).